Canada has two federal government departments that manage job offers for foreign workers.

 Here are some of the most frequently asked questions our office gets from businesses that find themselves facing Employer Compliance Audits.

-Selected to Participate in an LMIA Employer Compliance Review.
+I was contacted for an LMIA Employer Compliance Review.
 What does this mean?

-An Employer Compliance Review is a process whereby the Integrity Unit of either ESDC or IRCC requests certain documentation from an employer in order to verify that the employer followed through on their commitments made during the process of hiring a foreign worker.
+An Employer Compliance Review is a process whereby the Integrity Unit of either ESDC or IRCC requests certain documentation from an employer to verify that the employer followed through on their commitments made during the process of hiring a foreign worker.

 Did someone complain about our company?

 There are different avenues for a company to be selected for an audit.
 The government seeks to eventually audit every company that has participated in the Temporary Foreign Worker Program, in order to provide every employer with a strong incentive to comply.
 It’s most likely that you were selected for an audit randomly and there is no specific reason other than system integrity.
 Audits are also initiated in response to complaints made against employers, and when a company has a prior history of issues with either of the federal agencies, ESDC or IRCC.